 (f) to third party contractors where it contracts out any financial, administrative, information technology or other services.

 Otherwise, we will only disclose personal information to third parties with the relevant individual’s consent or if the disclosure is permitted by the Privacy Act.

 DO WE DISCLOSE INFORMATION OVERSEAS?

-We do not disclose personal information to overseas recipients apart from our email filtering host in Singapore.
+We do not disclose personal information to overseas recipients, apart from:

 HOW DO WE MANAGE YOUR CREDIT INFORMATION?